julianlk522/julianlk.com/content/about.md

 I have broad interests and volatile interest in them.
 There are way too many topics worthy of attention, so I aim to specialize in generalizing.

-My foremost hope in life is to help proliferate curiosity and joy for learning, and empower average people to be more knowledgeable.
-To that end, I strive to increase information availability and make education more fun on two levels:
+My paramount goal is to help proliferate curiosity and joy for learning, and empower people to be more knowledgeable.
+To that end, I strive to increase information availability and make education fun on two levels:

 -   subjectively, by promoting topics I enjoy
 -   systematically, by building and improving self-education tools